Judging Criteria for NAVS Humane Science Award

 - Develop and use alternatives to animals in research.
 For example, students may use models, computers, tissue and cell cultures and other methodologies in lieu of using live animals.
 Students may develop a methodology to validate a specific alternative to the use of animals.

-- Projects involving animals in their natural environment that are non-invasive and non-intrusive studies (i.e. observational, behavioral) that do not affect an animal’s health or well being and in which the student will have no physical contact with the animal(s).
+- Projects involving animals in their natural environment that are non-invasive and non-intrusive studies (i.e. observational, behavioral) in which the student will have no physical contact with the animal(s).

 - Demonstrate the interrelationship among human life, animal life and the environment by using existing data or identifying novel observational techniques.
 An example of such an interrelationship might be the social impacts caused by a reduction of one species (native) by the introduction or increase of another (non-native).